 Gumbuckle manor is located in an isolated area in between the quarry and the largest ori ranch in Last Notch.

-Although the Gumbuckle's have their own private ori ranch, it's much smaller and exclusive to higher up.
-Their manor and surrounding area is thus always decorated with orison the property.
+Although the Gumbuckle's have their own private ori ranch, it's much smaller and exclusive to higher ups.
+Their manor and surrounding area is thus always decorated.

 The main use for the manor is that of dinner parties and business trades, although it seems like everyone in town has some wild story about a visit at the manor.
 Most of this is due to the youngest son, Barney, and his elaborate parties and get-togethers with friends.